flywheel-apps/bids-app-template-test/README.md

 `Dockerfile   manifest.json   run.py   utils/`

 The `setup.py` command uses the name you gave to the directory "bids-app-test" to substitute the new gear’s actual name inside `Dockerfile` and `manifest.json` as it copies them.
 The command also gives you a chance to set up a test configuration but you should probably do that later, after the `manifest.json` file is edited.
 The gear is initialized the first time you run `setup.py`.
 You can run `setup.py` as many times as you like to add additional test configurations.
-For now, after running `setup.py`, choose option 5) (or press return) to skip setting up tests which will be described below.
+For now, after running `setup.py`, choose the last option (or press return) to skip setting up tests which will be described below.

 ## How things work

 ### Building gears

-Now that you have two directories: the new gear itself and a “-test” directory.
+Now you have two directories: the new gear itself and a “-test” directory.
 It's time for the real software development to begin.
 See [Building Gears](https://docs.flywheel.io/hc/en-us/articles/360015513653-Building-Gears) information on the gear specification and what needs to be in each of the files:
   * manifest.json
   * Dockerfile
   * run.py